Thank you for reading our post, please rate this article at the end.

 Teardrop trailers are heavy in the back since the kitchen is located there.
 A back-heavy teardrop trailer will compromise stability when towing.
 To compensate for the weight shift to the back, consider adding some weight to the front later in the project.
 For example, you may install a water tank in the front.

 You may also move the axles and wheels closer to the rear.
-6-12 inches should be enough, though this will depend on the original position of the axle.
+6-12 inches should be enough, though this will depend on the axle’s original position.
 You will need to do some metalworking to readjust the wheels’ position so that you may have a professional do it if you aren’t that good with it.

 Flooring